basilstotz/puavo-image-utils/README.md

 # puavo-patch-generic

 This a simple minimalistic "framework" aimed to easyly patch PuavoOS images.

+Some background knowledge about PuavoOS images:

+- An introduction to image Puavo image building and patching in general (in german): https://hackmd.io/lliTWflmTiSJ3zmLddRCaA
+- Setup an Puavo image repostory (in german too):  https://hackmd.io/gdqd7gnpTSKORQEyW5y1EA

 This is work in (eternal) progress ...

 ## Quick Start